schitresh/system-design/design_patterns/3_behavioral/9_strategy.md

 - The context isn't responsible for selecting an appropriate algorithm
   - The client passes the desired strategy to the context
   - The context works with all the strategies through a generic interface
-  - The interface exposes only a single method to trigger the algorithm encapsulated in the selected strategy
+  - The interface exposes only a single method to trigger the algorithm
+    - Encapsulated within the selected strategy
-- This makes thee context and strategies independent of each other
+- This makes the context and the strategies independent of each other
+  - Can add new algorithms or modify existing ones without changing the context or other strategies
+- In the navigation app, each routing algorithm can be extracted to its own class
+  - Which will return a collection of the route’s checkpoints
+  - The main navigator can switch the active routing strategy
+- This may look similar to the State pattern
+  - But in this state pattern, states are aware of each other and initiate transitions
+  - While in strategy pattern, strategies almost never know about each other

 ## Example
 ```rb